cmade/mod2_project/README.md

 I used figma to create the design for the components.

-I built out the backend first useing MongoDB and ExpressJS.
+I built out the backend first using MongoDB and ExpressJS.

 Then I build the frontend using ReactJS and Redux.